matter-labs/zksync-era/docs/guides/development.md

 ## Configure Ecosystem

-The root directory includes configuration files for an ecosystem with a single chain, `era`.
+The project root directory includes configuration files for an ecosystem with a single chain, `era`.
 To initialize the ecosystem, first start the required containers:

 ```bash